ssusnic/Windows-Console-Game-Framework/README.md

 ## Image Converter Tool (How to display images and sprites at command prompt)
 To display an image in the Windows Console, it must be converted to a series of bytes, where each byte represent the nearest console color of a single pixel.
 So I made a special image conversion tool using **SFML** library, which does this dirty job.
 You can find it in the **ImageConv** folder.

 The executable file **Converter.exe** is compressed within the **Converter.zip** archive.
 You can also compile the source code **Converter.c** on your own by running the **make.bat** script.
 To compile it, you need a C++ compiler and the SFML library installed on your computer.

 To use the tool, put a .png image in the .\assets folder and run the following command:
-Converter.exe [folder] [filename]
+Converter.exe \[folder] \[folder]

 Example:
 Converter assets img_pallete

 The tool will convert your .png image into two binary files with the .bin extension, which you can then use as a sprite in your Windows Console game.

 You can also use the Converter tool directly from your project folders by running the **conv.bat** script.

 ```shell
 ..\ImageConv\Converter.exe %~dp0assets %1
 ```

 - this script runs the Console Image Converter tool directly from your project map
 - to use it, put a .png image (for instance **img_test.png**) in the **.\assets** folder of your project map
 - to run the tool, execute this command: **conv img_test**
 - after the conversion is complete, find two new binary files **img_test_1.bin** and **img_test_2.bin** in the **.\assets** folder, and use one of them in your game.

 ## License notice